Hei-sen-bergg/Dashiy-Widgets-Accuknox/README.md

 1.Clone the Repository

 (Clone the repository using one of the branches (main or master).
 The master branch contains the development work, while the main branch has the final output.)
 Copy code (repository-url)
 git clone <repository-url>
 Navigate to the Project Directory

-Change into the project directory: cd <project-directory>
+2.Change into the project directory: cd <project-directory>

-Install the necessary dependencies: npm install
+3.Install the necessary dependencies: npm install

-Start the development server:
-npm run dev
+4.Start the development server: npm run dev
 Your application will be available at http://localhost:5173 (or another port specified in the terminal).